Different Use Cases

-The reason for this is that remote desktop sharing, as a means of support, is intended for an agent who would have physical access to the consumer's machine, if that machine were present.
+In remote assistance, someone who needs help shares screen with an IT staff member or co-worker, who can take control and solve a problem.
+Remote desktop assistance as a means of support is intended for an agent who would have physical access to the consumer's machine, if that machine were present.
 A typical use case for this is an IT staff member assisting a line-of-business employee in the same organization.
 The machine is an asset of the organization; therefore, the IT department has full access to its contents.

 Pop-out engagements do not support co-browse or Voice & Video calls